We are responsible for inspecting all registered health services provided to children and work in partnership with other inspectorates.

 Joint Targeted Area Inspection Programme (JTAI)

-These inspections of local authority areas are carried out in partnership with Ofsted, HM Inspectorate of Constabulary, HM Inspectorate of Probation and, where relevant, HM Inspectorate of Prisons.
+We carry out these inspections of local authority areas in partnership with Ofsted, HM Inspectorate of Constabulary, HM Inspectorate of Probation and, where relevant, HM Inspectorate of Prisons.
 They look at the effectiveness of front-line safeguarding and how well the different agencies work together.

 This joint programme with Ofsted evaluates implementation of the reforms introduced by the Children and Families Act 2014.
-Inspections started in May 2016 and look at how:
+Inspections look at how: